fredsimard/headscale-ui/README.md

 - The UI runs as a separate Docker container — Headscale is unaware of its existence
 - All Headscale API calls are made server-side using the API key
 - Authentication is handled entirely by the UI app, independent of Headscale
-- Session data is stored in-memory (restarts clear sessions)
+- Session data (login) is in-memory — restarts require re-login, but preferences persist on disk via the `headscale_ui_data` volume
 - Both containers must be on the same Docker network for internal communication